-The Kenai Peninsula communities analyzed in Section 4.14, Subsistence, of the EIS include Nikiski, Seldovia, Port Graham, and Nanwalek.
-Several Kenai Peninsula region study communities (including Nikiski) are federally designated as non-rural communities and are within a state non-subsistence area.
+The Kenai Peninsula communities analyzed in the draft EIS section 4.14, Subsistence, include Nikiski, Seldovia, Port Graham, and Nanwalek.
+Several Kenai Peninsula region study communities (including Nikiski) are federally designated as non-rural communities and are located within a state non-subsistence area.
 As a result, Nikiski is not included in this analysis.

-Section 4.14 describes potential impacts on subsistence that could occur during construction, operation, or both phases of the Project.
+Section 4.14 describes potential impacts to subsistence that could occur during construction, operations, or both phases of the project.
 These impacts include:

-- Displacement of resources due to disturbance and/or habitat loss, - Impacts on access to traditional subsistence use areas due to construction-related activities, and - Increased competition with non-local hunters due to unauthorized use of access roads.
+- Displacement of resources due to disturbance and/or habitat loss, - Impacts to access to traditional subsistence use areas due to construction-related activities, and - Increased competition with non-local hunters due to unauthorized use of access roads.

-Impacts on wildlife resource abundance and availability due to displacement of resources and increased competition with non-local hunters would be similar to those described previously.
+Impacts to wildlife resource abundance and availability due to displacement of resources and increased competition with non-local hunters would be similar to those described previously.
 Impacts would be minor.